google/earthengine-catalog/catalog/global-pasture-watch/ugpp-10m_v1-beta.md

 **Limitations:**

+- **Beta version**: The dataset is provided as beta version.
+A full assessment of GPP values is being conducted using hundreds of eddy-covariance towers from AmeriFlux, ChinaFlux, ICOS, JapanFlux, Swiss FluxNet and TERN, and will be submitted to peer-review in the next months.
 - **Thermal input resolution**: Ts comes from VIIRS (375 m–1 km) and is resampled to 10 m;
   sub-kilometre variation in uGPP originates only from fAPAR, PAR and Ws.
 - **Temporal coverage**: daily values depend on cloud-free Sentinel-2 overpasses; gaps occur under